 Using coloured ink or toner in your printing can really brighten it up and make it eye catching and attractive.
-There are two different types of full colour printing you can do at the Resource Centre.
-You can also opt for spot colour printing for larger (and cheaper) print runs.
+There are two different types of colour printing you can do at the Resource Centre – spot colour printing for larger (and cheaper) print runs, or full colour.

 Full colour printing